 Off-plan, completed or refurbished investment property?

 Understanding the differences between off-plan, refurbished and completed developments is key when investing in property.
 Each of these buy-to-let investment types have their merits, but you need to assess which suits you.

 Refurbished properties are excellent for investors who would like to invest in a brand-new property, but wish to view something physical.
 Refurbished properties have a quicker turnaround than off-plan and can provide faster returns.
 The fact a property is being refurbished may suggest it is in a regeneration area and this could mean demand is high from tenants.
 These properties can often have strong heritage or local connections, adding another unique selling point.

 A completed property provides a quick way to make money; the property is finished and is often tenanted, so rental income can be made straight away.
 Investors can physically see the property but it may not be located in the same regeneration areas as off-plan properties – with a lower potential for capital gain.
 These properties may have a management company in place already, so you’ll need to do your research.

 So, how does buy to let stamp duty work?
-Firstly, stamp duty is paid by everyone purchasing a property in England, Northern Ireland and Wales above £125,000, including overseas buyers.
+Firstly, stamp duty is paid by everyone purchasing a property to let in England, Northern Ireland and Wales above £40,000, including overseas buyers.

 Stamp duty tax liability for anyone purchasing an additional property has increased from April 2016.
 2015’s Autumn Statement announced a 3% additional rate of Stamp Duty Land Tax (SDLT) on purchases of additional properties such as buy to lets and second homes with effect from the 1st April 2016.